 6. Appraisal: Applications must include an appraisal establishing the fair market value of any existing property exceeding \$500,000 or if the Acquisition Costs of buildings are included in Eligible Basis.
+Based on the "as is" value of the property, before construction or rehabilitation, and without consideration of any financial implications of tax credits or project-based voucher assistance.
+An appraisal establishing value after the property is built or rehabilitated is not acceptable unless it also includes "as is" valuation.
 Appraisals cannot be dated prior to 180 days of the application submission.